“It’s like a meat locker in here!” roared John (a.k.a. Juan John) upon entering my apartment where I was lived in north Mazatlán, Mexico.

 In hot coastal areas, the government subsidizes the cost of electricity during the hottest months.
 The months may vary slightly according to exactly which zone you're in (It's really pretty impressive the way they've figured it out).

 The government rewards good conservation habits with a subsidy during certain months and lower seasonal rates.
 After a certain level of use, rates goes up dramatically.
 Pricing is done on a sliding scale that makes it much more expensive the more you use.
-Meaning that last 10% can cost 100x more than the first 20% of the bill, get it?
+Meaning that last 10% of a bill, if over a certain threshhold, can cost 10x more than the first 20% of the bill, get it?

 Many foreign residents, unlike the locals, have lots of electronics, pools and multiple air conditioners.
 Without careful oversight, electric bills can be four times what they pay in the States and eight times what a typical Mexican family pays.
 The “de alto consumo” rate on a bill is when you’ve crossed over the no-fly zone.